 These results may be more important to certain businesses or industries, but it can benefit any business that is looking to strengthen its local visibility.
 It offers businesses a boosted presence, placing them at the top of a search engine results page (SERP) that it may not have been able to reach using SEO alone.

 In addition, the Local Pack makes it extremely easy for users to find your business’s most important information.
 Instead of clicking through to your website and attempting to find your phone number, it will be presented to them right away.
 Information like a business’s website, hours, address, and phone number are all easily accessible.
 For businesses that are looking for click-to-call referrals, this is a critical way to reach their goals.

 Now you may be wondering, how do you get into the Google Map Pack?
 The answer is by claiming your Google My Business page.
 If you haven’t done so already, it is quite a simple process.
-After you have taken control of the listing, the best thing to do is to optimize your profile for maximum visibility.
+After you take control of the listing, the best thing to do is to optimize your profile.
+This will help you achieve maximum visibility.